 What?
 It’s not your favorite homeschooling activity EVER?

 To most parents, the new and often unfamiliar process of editing and evaluating your student’s writing seems like an overwhelming, subjective effort.
 Apart from plucking a B+ out of the sky “because it’s not quite an A,” what can a non-English major homeschooling mom do to make editing and grading more objective?

-First, realize that learning to edit a composition is a process.
-The more you proofread and edit your children’s papers, the easier it gets.
-You’ll soon become adept at spotting repeated words, awkward sentence structure, or those pesky, passive “to be” verbs such as is, am, are, was, and were.
+First, realize that learning how to edit homeschool papers, essays, and compositions is a process.
+The more you proofread and edit your children’s work, the easier it gets.
+You’ll soon become adept at spotting tired words, awkward sentence structure, or those pesky, passive “to be” verbs such as is, am, are, was, and were.

 Does that mean I was unfit for the job?
 NO!
 Does it mean the kids remained weak writers?
 NO!
 Does it mean their writing didn’t make progress week by week?
 NO!
 It simply means my eye wasn’t as trained back then as it is now—and improve they did, in spite of all the errors I failed to catch.

 Are you the type whose critical eye is drawn to every little error?
 Does your pen begin its attack before you’ve reached the end of the first line?
 Do you pick apart the composition till it’s riddled with red marks?